temporalio/documentation/docs/typescript/production-deploy.md

 Workers based on TypeScript SDK can be deployed and run as Docker containers.

-At this moment, we recommend usage of NodeJS 16 (note that there are known issues with NodeJS 18).
+At this moment, we recommend usage of NodeJS 16 for production scenarios (support for NodeJS 18 is currently being tested).
 Both `amd64` and `arm64` platforms are supported.
 A glibc-based image is required; musl-based images are _not_ supported (see below).

 The easiest way to deploy a TypeScript SDK Worker on Docker is to start with the `node:16-bullseye` image.
 For example: